Codeiology/CIFAR10CNN/README.md

 `templates/good.html`: The HTML code for presenting the AI's output to the user.

+`requirements.txt`: The requirements file for `pip3`.
+You can delete it after everything runs well.

 Make sure to clean the static/compressed and static/uploads folders often!
 There is currently no function to autoclear it.